 THE PEACHY APERITIF FROM PROVENCE!

 Sweet and light, fruity and subtly feminine, Rinquinquin is the aperitif par excellence.
-An unexpected blend of peaches from the Durance valley, peach leaves gathered in autumn, cane sugar and Lubéron white wine, made following a traditional recipe.
+An unexpected blend of peaches, peach leaves gathered in autumn, sugar and white wine, made following a traditional recipe.
 Rinquinquin is a classic aperitif that is as Provençal as a sunshiny day.
 In fact, the name Rinquinquin, meaning a refreshing drink, comes from a word in the local dialect—requinquilhar, ‘to cheer up’.
 A name commonly given to refer to one’s favourite tipple.

 Rinquinquin, peach wine